Last updated: 05/05/2026

 • Date and time of access

-• accessed pages or files
+• Pages or files accessed

-• Messages about successful or failed retrievals
+• Messages about successful or unsuccessful retrievals

 • Browser type and browser version